ToeFungi/zipster/README.md

 [![Code Smells](https://sonarcloud.io/api/project_badges/measure?project=ToeFungi_zipster&metric=code_smells)](https://sonarcloud.io/summary/new_code?id=ToeFungi_zipster)
 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=ToeFungi_zipster&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=ToeFungi_zipster)

-Zipster aims to enable developers to easily create password-protected ZIP files.
-This library relies on a combination of other libraries to function correctly as well as built-in Node functionality.
+Zipster aims to enable developers to rapidly and easily create password-protected ZIP files.
+With various handy functions available to satisfy different use-cases, this promise-based library is built using TypeScript and uses native Node functionality and leverages two primary libraries.

-Although the core behind Zipster is password-protected ZIP files, you can also create passwordless ZIP files and pass in a number of different options to configure how your ZIP files are created.
+Although the fundamental principle behind Zipster is password-protected ZIP files, you can also create unprotected ZIP files and pass in a number of different options to configure how your ZIP files are created.

 **This project is still in development.
 Please report any bugs or feature requests as an [issue](https://github.com/ToeFungi/zipper/issues/new).**